carla-simulator/carla/Docs/recorder_and_playback.md

 <h4>Collisions</h4>

 In order to record collisions, vehicles must have a [collision detector](cameras_and_sensors.md) attached.
-Collisions can be queried using different flags, one of them being the `role_name = hero`, which is normally assigned to vehicles managed by the user when spawning.
+The collisions registered by the recorder can be queried using arguments to filter the type of the actors involved in the collisions.
+For example, `h` identifies actors whose `role_name = hero`, usually assigned to vehicles managed by the user.
 Currently, the actor types that can be used in the query are:

 * __h__ = Hero